 Dental Disease Has Become Know as a “Silent Disease”

 Gum disease, Chronic dead tooth nerves, and tooth cavities can be low-grade infections (slow to progress and chronic in nature) and therefore frequently sub-clinical in nature.
-Subsequently pain and symptoms are often indictable by the patient.
+Subsequently pain and symptoms are often undetected by the patient.

 At times dental disease destroys bone cells or tooth cells so slowly that the body cannot detect the destructive process.
 For this reason, dental disease has become know as a “silent disease.”
 Cumbersomely, a similar example is how chronic cancer silently destroys tissue cells and progresses without pain or symptoms.